Seeing London in a day is practically impossible. London is an immense city. I have lived there for 8 years and I don’t think I have seen it all.

 Using A London Pass

 If you only have a day in London, a London Pass is probably not worth it, and considering you would only be able to see some of the attractions it includes it may not be good value for money.
-In fact, you may find it more convenient to just join a guided tour.
-Keep in mind that with a London Pass you will have to book all attractions separately too.
+In fact, you may find it more convenient to just join the guided tour I mentioned above.

-If you are still keen on exploring independently, you may want to get a London Pass here.
+If you are still keen on exploring independently, this is the London Pass official website.

 Better than the London Pass may actually be getting hop-on hop-off bus pass or even a hop-on hop-off cruise.
-You can book your bus pass here or here and book the cruise here.
+It is a fun and hassle-free way of getting from one attraction to the other.

 Practical Guide